On this dayOct 13, 1920

 After lynching an innocent man, the white mob sought to further terrorize members of the Black community.
 The self-identified “Person County Mob” claimed credit for the lynching and began distributing letters and threatening death, bombing, and other violence in an attempt to drive the Black community out of Person County.

-In the early weeks of October, a Black community member received a letter signed from the “Person County Mob” that instructed him to leave town “or face a fate similar to that suffered by Ed Roach.”
+In the early weeks of October, a Black community member received a letter signed by the “Person County Mob” that instructed him to leave town “or face a fate similar to that suffered by Ed Roach.”
 For weeks, each day, more letters were sent by the “Person County Mob” that called for the removal of the Black community from Roxboro or threatened violence.

 An older Black woman who lived in a predominantly white area of the county received a letter telling her to move from her home within one week or face violence.
 She refused to move, and sticks of dynamite were detonated at her home while she was in it, tearing out the windows and doors of her house.
 She survived but was forced to move from her home.